sohoffice/angular-universalize-email/README.md

 Executing
 ---------

-    # Suppose we have a foo-email sub application and universalized as foo-email-server.
+    # Supposed we have a `foo-email` sub application, and universalized as `foo-email-server`.
     # The email to generate is located in the routing '/email/bar'.
     angular-universalize-email -a ./dist/foo-email -A ./dist/foo-email-server -o tmp '/email/bar'

+    # The output will be generated at tmp/email-bar.html

 Command line options
 --------------------